Austin Cary Forest

 The School maintains a 2,080 acre teaching and research forest northeast of Gainesville.
 The forest is used by a wide variety of individuals and groups, both related to the School and otherwise.
 Professional schools are required to provide practical training and experimental facilities to supplement students classroom and laboratory teaching experience.
 The School of Forestry needed a forest to put into practice the theories and principles of its academic subjects such as protection, silviculture, mensuration, management, economics and others, thus the Austin Cary Forest was created.

-The Forest Campus and Learning Center
+The Forest Campus and Stern Learning Center Rentals

-Are you interested in reserving the Learning Center or Education Building for your event, course, or other function?
+Are you interested in reserving the Stern Learning Center or Education Building for your event, course, or other function?
 You can find the calendar, reservation, photos, and much more at the Austin Cary Forest Campus website.